 To store and process data from devices, a server is needed that will receive, process, and send information to the application.
 Such a server can be developed independently: IoT device vendors provide documentation for the exchange protocol for their devices.

 However, it turned out to be more rational to use a free service that has restrictions only on device limits – the so-called ‘broker’ from flespi.
 It provides a well-documented API, as well as an MQTT client for inter-device information exchange.

 For communication between devices in real-time, the MQTT technology is used, which is replaced by WebSocket in the browser version.
 The application has an adaptive layout that allows you to work with devices via a mobile browser.

 When choosing between Vue, Angular, and React technologies, we preferred the latter, with plans to develop a mobile application for iOS and Android platforms.
-The React Native technology from Facebook is the best suited for this task.
+The React Native technology from Facebook (recognized as an extremist organization by the Russian government) is the best suited for this task.
 Most of the logic has already been implemented, and we will be able to use the created React components with minimal changes.
 This will significantly reduce the cost of development.